no00ne/CS305-2025Spring-FinalProject/README.md

 * Send the message to the target peer.
 Wrap the function `send_message` with the dynamic network condition in the function `apply_network_condition`.

-8. `apply_network_conditions`: This function simulates the peer's sending capacity control, message drop and message transmission latency.
+8. `apply_network_conditions`: This function simulates the peer's sending capacity control, message drop, and message transmission latency.

 * Use the function `rate_limiter.allow` to check if the peer's sending rate is out of limit.
 If yes, drop the message and update the drop states (`drop_stats`).